Nutty

 Capital at risk.

-Getting started with a pension when self-employed
+Getting started with a contractor pension

 The type of pension you’ll need is called a personal pension (sometimes called a self-employed pension or private pension).